For 3.28 euros a day, your electric Mercedes suddenly goes faster

 Pay to listen to the radio in the car

-You’re here participates happily in this trend, but has already passed the experimental phase.
-After eight years, Dutch Tesla owners will pay a monthly fee for the Standard feature set, which not only includes the navigation system, but even the radio.
+Tesla is happily participating in this trend, but has already passed the experimental phase.
+After eight years, Dutch Tesla owners will pay a monthly fee for the Standard feature pack, which not only includes the navigation system, but even the radio.
 Do you have to pay to listen to the radio?
 This is not yet known, but you should not rule it out.
 Maybe Elon Musk will run his hand over his heart if you give him a thumbs up on Twitter…

 A faster electric Mercedes? that would be $1200